 Our 2018 yearly survey for foster carers again highlighted the vocational and personally rewarding aspects of being a foster carer.

 Our report highlighted key changes that need to be made, including improving the information our carers receive from local authorities about the children they care for.
-To that end, TACT is piloting an approach in Peterborough that moves towards more asset-based and balanced information, focusing on children and young people’s strengths, not just their needs.
+To that end, TACT is piloting an approach that moves towards more asset-based and balanced information, focusing on children and young people’s strengths, not just their needs.
 The information needs to be focused on what is strong, not what is wrong, and children and young people need to be involved in the process of putting together this information.

 Education: Reaching For The Best?